-According to the EEC Collegium Decision No. 196 of September 17, 2013, as of October 1, 2014, prearrival submission of information about goods imported into the EAEU customs territory via railway is required two to four hours prior to the good's arrival.
-For details please see GAIN reports RS1349 Draft CU Pre-Notification Requirement for Imports by Rail and RS1368 Customs Union Ag Times No. 15.
+According to the EEC Collegium Decision No. 196 of September 17, 2013, as of October 1, 2014, pre-arrival submission of information about goods imported into the EAEU customs territory via railway is required two to four hours prior to the good's arrival.
+For details, please see GAIN reports RS1349 Draft CU Pre-Notification Requirement for Imports by Rail and RS1368 Customs Union Ag Times No. 15.
+Similar to the regulation above regarding imports by automobile transport, Decision 196 is due to be replaced by an updated version of the requirement per EEC Collegium Decision No. 57 of April 17, 2018, as of July 1, 2019

-Pre-arrival submission of information about goods imported into the EAEU customs territory by air will be required as of April 1, 2017, according to the EEC Collegium Decision No. 158 of December 1, 2015.
+Pre-arrival submission of information about goods imported into the EAEU customs territory by air has been required since April 1, 2017, according to the EEC Collegium Decision No. 158 of December 1, 2015.
+The requirement will also be updated as of July 1, 2019, per EEC Collegium Decision No. 62 of April 24, 2018.